tensorflow/data-validation/g3doc/anomalies.md

     -   Schema Fields:
         -   `feature.image_domain.minimum_supported_image_fraction`
     -   Statistics Fields:
-        -   `feature.custom_stats.rank_histogram` for the custom_stats with name
+        -   `features.custom_stats.rank_histogram` for the custom_stats with
-            `image_format_histogram`.
+            name `image_format_histogram`.
 Note that semantic domain stats must be enabled for the image_format_histogram to be generated and for this validation to be performed.
 Semantic domain stats are not generated by default.
     -   Detection Condition:
         -   The fraction of values that are supported Tensorflow image types to all image types is less than